Santa Cruz (album)

 Santa Cruz is a studio album by Pedro the Lion.
 Released on June 7, 2024 it is the seventh Pedro the Lion LP and forms their third in a planned five album arc following 2019's Phoenix and 2022's Havasu.
 Santa Cruz forms part of an autobiographical telling of the lead singer David Bazan's adolescence, focusing on a year spent in Santa Cruz, California.

 David said that the timeline for this album should overlap with the next album in the set which will be called Paradise named after the city of the same name in California about three hours away.
 This appears to be a difference from the prior albums where he would leave his old city behind so that he could completely move to the new one.
+According to David as of August 2026 the band is working on the two albums in the series that follow Santa Cruz which will be Paradise and Seattle.
+"Working on the next couple in the series that will be five total."

 Album art

 The cover art for Santa Cruz features abstract snippets of various places in Santa Cruz, California.
 This is similar to the way the previous albums in the set looked each with different color schemes.
 Many fans noticed that these abstract pieces are now doing more than function as standalone snippets overlaying each other now.
 Starting with the Santa Cruz album they now appear to be forming the basic features of someone's face.

 All three albums in the set feature small photos of young David Bazan mixed in with the artwork.
 As of Santa Cruz there appears to be more going on with a person on the cover rather than just landscapes and other inanimate objects.